 I don’t usually enjoy visiting zoos, but locals promised this wasn’t your typical zoo experience.
 Looking back, I wish I had made time to visit here, but I only learned about this local perspective towards the end of my trip.

-15. Albufera Natural Park (Parque Natural de la Albufera)
+10. Albufera Natural Park (Parque Natural de la Albufera)

-One of the top places to visit in Valencia region (just beyond the city limits) is to visit the serene freshwater lagoon surrounded by rice fields.
+One of the top places to visit in the Valencia region (just beyond the city limits) is to visit the serene freshwater lagoon surrounded by rice fields.

 Unfortunately, this is the only Valencia attraction that I didn’t visit, although I did see it from the van of another tour I took to Peniscola.